esteinig/netview/README.md

 #####Quality Control

 Shared missing data can introduce artifical similarity between samples when calculating distance matrices from SNPs.
-We recommend a missing rate > 10% per sample, which can be implemented for instance through quality control in [PLINK]().
-Likewise, very short or long branch lengths in a phylogeny can introduce artificial similarity during the nearest neighbour search on a cophenetic distance matrix and we recommend to remove such samples before network construction.
+We would recommend a missing rate < 10% per sample across SNPs, which can be implemented, for instance, through quality control functions in [PLINK]().
+Likewise, very short or long branch lengths in a phylogeny can introduce artificial similarity during the nearest neighbour search on a cophenetic distance matrix and we recommend to remove such branches prior to network construction.

 #####Distance Matrix